-“When you make a sales pitch, you are not there to close a deal; you are there to open a relationship.”
+Jack Vincent says that when you make a sales pitch, you are not there to close a deal; you are there to open a relationship.

-That one sentence captures the essence of a great book on sales: Sales Pitches that Snap, Crackle ‘n Pop by Jack Vincent.
+That one sentence captures the essence of Jack’s book on sales: Sales Pitches that Snap, Crackle ‘n Pop.
 Written in a punchy, wry, engaging style, the book contains a wealth of practical insight into how to go about selling your products, your services or your ideas.

 The “Snap, Crackle ‘n Pop” phrase in the title of the book comes from jingle associated with the Kellog’s cereal Rice Krispies.
 (As a kid, I could scarf down three bowls of Rice Krispies with milk no problem.
 I still pick up a box at the supermarket from time to time.)
 But Vincent didn’t choose the phrase for nostalgic reasons; to the contrary, each part of the phrase is relevant for a successful sales pitch.